 Working alone doesn’t maximize creativity or productivity.
 Co-creation spurs novel ideas for social media content and visuals at a time when you may feel creatively drained.
 Plus, it also provides the opportunity to evenly share the workload with colleagues during this time of increased home responsibilities.

-While creating remotely, collaborative creation is simple in Spark: On Spark web, click “Invite” from inside the editor or on your Project card.
+While creating remotely, collaborative creation is simple in Adobe Spark: On Adobe Spark web, click “Invite” from inside the editor or on your Project card.
 Add in your collaborators’ emails and a custom message to provide them with context.
 (Pro tip: Don’t forget to name your project to make it easier for your recipient.)
 The recipient will receive an email or in-app notification and can jump in to edit your post.
-The bell icon at the top right of Spark web will help you manage your collaborations by accepting projects and tracking when people leave your projects.
+The bell icon at the top right of Adobe Spark web will help you manage your collaborations by accepting projects and tracking when people leave your projects.

 “We create a monthly newsletter together.
 Collaboration helps us each fill in our sections and the newsletter keeps parents of our school up to date.“— Abby, School Communications Manager